Kinovarobotics/kinova-ros/README.md

 instantly.

     Topic:  /jaco_arm_driver/in/set_force_control_params
     Result: Instantly change force control parameters.
-See the Jaco API documentation for details on the meaning of these parameters.
+See the Kinova API documentation for details on the meaning of these parameters.

 ### Joint Velocity Subscriber